 Did you make this recipe?
 Please leave a star rating or comment!
 Join our mailing list to get all the latest recipes sent to your inbox!

 Full Printable Recipe

 Homemade Seasoning Salt

-- Grind all ingredients in a mortar with a pestle until you have a fine salt.
+- Mix all ingredients together.
+Alternatively, if you're using the substitutions, grind all ingredients together with a mortar and pestle until you have a fine salt.

 - Keep the seasoning salt in a dry, airtight container in the kitchen cabinet for up to a year.